• Skip to main content

 • ¾ cups (150 g) granulated Sugar white

-• ¾ cup (107.25 g) finely chopped Almonds, raw
+• ¾ cup (107.25 g) Almonds, raw Finely chopped

-• 2 teaspoon (2 teaspoon) Amaretto liqueur
+• 1 Tablespoon Amaretto liqueur

 • 2 ¼ cups (281.25 g) All-purpose flour

-• ¼ teaspoon (0.25 teaspoon) Kosher Salt
+• ¼ teaspoon Kosher Salt

 • 1 cup (120 g) Powdered sugar or more if needed